 Several campaign groups have published reports about specific investments held by insurance companies (or the banks by which they are owned).
 We have marked down the companies named in these, and have included some more detail about the reports throughout the finance guides.
 Insurance companies appeared in Don’t bank on the Bomb; Unfriend Coal; and the Israel Report on our current accounts guide.

 We also looked for investments in specific companies, beginning with some of the largest in the UK and US such as WalMart, General Electric and Coca-Cola.
 Where the insurance company holds shares in, for example, a company criticised for pollution, it will also receive half a mark in the Pollution and Toxics column on the table.
 Most companies lost multiple marks in this way.
 Where no ethical investment policy or shareholdings could be found for a company, it was assumed to have investments in companies criticised in all Ethical Consumer categories – as, sadly, is the norm in this industry.
 We also wrote to these companies to check there wasn’t a policy somewhere we hadn’t found.

 Companies with an ethical policy on investments

 A growing number of company have some form of ethical policy on investments.
 But often these only exclude the most extreme players in a sector, for example those making cluster munitions or making over 50% of profits from coal mines.
 We were looking for something a bit more robust, which crosses lots of sectors.
-Only two companies, Ecclesiastical and The Co-operative Group.
+Only two companies offered this kind of ethical policy, Ecclesiastical and The Co-operative Group.